 Reuse and recycling are also critical to the UN Sustainable Development Goal #12 (see here), which aims to ensure sustainable consumption and production patterns.

-Reuse ensures that products – such as clothing, electrical goods or furniture – are circulated in our economy for longer.
-It can involve anything from exchanging consumer goods (e.g. online or in second hand stores) to repairing, remanufacturing and upcycling.
+Reuse ensures that goods – like clothing, appliances or furniture – stay in our economy for as long as possible.
+It includes trading or swapping (e.g. in charity shops, second hand stores or online), repairing, borrowing, leasing and upcycling.
 For example, if you buy a second hand bicycle or repair your laptop instead of throwing it away, you are reusing.

-Reuse is the preferred environmental option for managing our resources because it prevents a product from becoming waste and reduces demand for new products, which can come with significant environmental impacts.
+Reuse is the preferred environmental option for managing our resources because it prevents a product from becoming waste and reduces demand for new products.
+About 40% of a country’s greenhouse gas emissions are associated with the manufacture and distribution of products, so by reusing more we can reduce our climate impact.

 Nearly all of the reuse activity in Ireland is considered to be on the waste prevention tier of the waste hierarchy.
-The second reuse activity, preparation for reuse, only takes place if something is discarded and therefore the products in question are considered to be waste.
+Preparation for reuse, on the second tier of the hierarchy, only takes place if something is discarded and therefore is considered to be a waste.

 CRN members are involved in reuse by facilitating the exchange of goods for reuse (online or in retail stores) and by refurbishing or upcycling IT equipment, furniture, textiles, bicycles and much more.